AdobeDocs/commerce-webapi/src/pages/graphql/schema/cart/set-shipping-method.md

 title: setShippingMethodsOnCart mutation
 ---

 The `setShippingMethodsOnCart` mutation sets one or more delivery methods on a cart.
-By default, Magento GraphQL supports the following delivery methods:
+By default, GraphQL supports the following delivery methods:

 Label | Carrier code | Method code
 --- | --- | ---